majki09/domoticz_lg_thinq_plugin/README.md

 To-do
 -----
 - devices are updated with a heartbeat (every 60 seconds).
 If you change your AC's parameters with IR remote or mobile app, changes are not updated imidiately in your domoticz.
 Not applicable for domoticz control.
+- force status updates more often - for now statuses like internal temp. or set-point are updated only while turning on the device.

 Credits
 -------